cliffhall/cliffhall/README.md

 <details><summary>⛓ An on-chain builder through multiple bulls and bears</summary>

+**Letting crypto go**

 In 2018 I began working with Solidity, convinced that NFTs (not crypto) might actually be useful.
-I documented my developer journey as I discovered how radically different the field was from any other language or environment
-I had ever worked on.
+I documented my developer journey in a webseries as I discovered how radically different the field was from any other language or environment I had ever worked on.
 It was bewildering, interesting, and greenfields as far as the eye could see.
 Everything hadn't been built, and the possibilities were endless.

 Since then, crypto scams and the vicissitudes of the market have made it impossible to work in as a professional developer for hire, so I have decided to redirect all of my focus to AI, but I learned a lot on my blockchain journey, and met a lot of great people along the way.